RMLio/rmlmapper-java/README.md

 This is most interesting if you use RMLMapper as a library in your own project.
 Just add the dependency to the function library you want to use in your project.

-You can also add a function library as a Maven dependency in `pom.xml` or RMLMapper.
+You can also add a function library as a Maven dependency in `pom.xml` of RMLMapper.
 You'll have to rebuild RMLMapper to use it.

 ### Generating metadata